Mat-DB/photos_cli/README.md

 # Photos CLI tool

-CLI tool to rename photos with extra features.
+CLI tool to batch manipulate photos.

-The main feature is to rename photos to the moment they are taken in a standard form.
+## Features
-YYYY-MM-DD--HH-MM-SS.extension
+- Rename photos to the moment they are taken in a standard form, `YYYYMMDD_HHMMSS.extension`

-Optional you can add a suffix to get the following form.
+- 2 types of suffixes.
-YYYY-MM-DD--HH-MM-SS--suffix.extension
+  - A custom suffix to get the following form, `YYYYMMDD_HHMMSS-suffix.extension`

-Another option is to automatically make the suffix the device that made the photo.
-This is done by taking looking into the exif data.
+  - An automatic suffix with the device name that you made the photo with, coming from the exif data.
+Final form `YYYYMMDD_HHMMSS-device.extension`
-YYYY-MM-DD--HH-MM-SS--device.extension
+- Adjust the data taken of a photo in the EXIF data.
+Useful if you forgot to change summer/winter time on your camera.